 If the other parent of your child isn’t paying support on time, it’s only natural to feel stressed and uncertain about what follows.
-But legally, you’re entitled to those payments, and you deserve to receive them promptly.
+Your child is legally entitled to financial support, and the support order gives you options to pursue missed payments.
 In New York, you have several child support enforcement options to help recover what you are owed.
-For faster resolution, you can pursue administrative enforcement through the Child Support Enforcement Unit.
-When these measures prove ineffective or the parent refuses to pay, court-based enforcement provides a stronger legal remedy.
+To pursue enforcement, you can work through the Support Collection Unit.
+When these measures prove ineffective or the parent refuses to pay, court-based enforcement provides a remedy.

 During this stressful time, the help of a trusted attorney can demystify the enforcement process.
 A child support lawyer like Michelle Cimino can help you pursue the best enforcement options based on your unique circumstances.